WAITING FOR THE

 So you're not an expert photographer.
 Maybe it's your first eclipse and you want to have some photo's as a memento.
 What do you do?
-We've all marvelled at the inspirational images of Miloslav Druckmueller, Fred Espenak and others.
-Should you try to take your own pictures or just borrow the work of the experts?
+We've all marvelled at the inspirational images of expert eclipse photographers like Miloslav Druckmueller, Fred Espenak and many others.
+Should you try to take your own pictures or just "borrow" the work of the experts?

 I suggest you do a little of each.
 Eclipse photography is both very easy and very difficult.
 Very easy because, providing you take off the lens cap and solar filter, almost any exposure will show some sort of image of the corona.
 This is because the corona spans an enormous brightness range.
 It is this brightness range that make it so difficult to get superb results.
 High quality close up photography of the corona is a significant technical challenge.
 Here are three simple photographic projects that don't require anything more than a digital camera, film camera or videocam and will leave you most of the time to just enjoy the eclipse.

 The big problem is that solar corona contains a great variation in intensity from the inner corona to the outer corona.
-The brightness ratio from the inner to outer corona is about 13 photographic stops or 8000 : 1.
-But a typical digital sensor or film can only record a brightness ratio of about 100:1.
+The brightness ratio from the inner to outer corona is about 13 photographic stops or 8000:1.
+Film can only record a brightness ratio of about 100:1.
 Some would argue much less.
+A typical digital sensor can record about 8-10 stops, some high end cameras have a dynamic range of 13-14 stops but even very skilled photographers won't easily convert this int a continuous range image of the corona.
 Your eyes can adjust and adapt to an enormous range of intensities.
 So you can see it but you can't capture it on film or digital camera very easily.

 Project 1.
 Wide Angle Landscape/Atmospheric Shot